DSharpPlus/DSharpPlus/docs/faq.md

 You can use either of the following

-* The overload for
-  @DSharpPlus.DiscordClient.ConnectAsync(DiscordActivity,System.Nullable{UserStatus},System.Nullable{DateTimeOffset})
-  which accepts a @DSharpPlus.Entities.DiscordActivity.
+* The overload for @DSharpPlus.DiscordClient.UpdateStatusAsync(DSharpPlus.Entities.DiscordActivity,System.Nullable{DSharpPlus.Entities.UserStatus},System.Nullable{System.DateTimeOffset}) which accepts a @DSharpPlus.Entities.DiscordActivity.
-* @DSharpPlus.DiscordClient.UpdateStatusAsync(DiscordActivity,System.Nullable{UserStatus},System.Nullable{DateTimeOffset})
-  OR
-  @DSharpPlus.DiscordShardedClient.UpdateStatusAsync(DiscordActivity,System.Nullable{UserStatus},System.Nullable{DateTimeOffset})
-  (for the sharded client) at any point after `Ready` has been fired.
+* The overload for @DSharpPlus.DiscordClient.UpdateStatusAsync(DSharpPlus.Entities.DiscordActivity,System.Nullable{DSharpPlus.Entities.UserStatus},System.Nullable{System.DateTimeOffset}) OR @DSharpPlus.DiscordShardedClient.UpdateStatusAsync(DSharpPlus.Entities.DiscordActivity,System.Nullable{DSharpPlus.Entities.UserStatus},System.Nullable{System.DateTimeOffset}) (for the sharded client) at any point after `Ready` has been fired.

 ### Am I able to retrieve a @DSharpPlus.Entities.DiscordRole by name?
 Yes.
-Use LINQ on the `Roles` property of your instance of @DSharpPlus.Entities.DiscordGuild and compare against the `Name` of each @DSharpPlus.Entities.DiscordRole.
+Use LINQ on the @DSharpPlus.Entities.DiscordGuild.Roles property of your instance of @DSharpPlus.Entities.DiscordGuild and compare against the
+@DSharpPlus.Entities.DiscordRole.Name of each @DSharpPlus.Entities.DiscordRole.

-### Why are you using Newtonsoft.Json when System.Text.Json is available
+### Why are you using [Newtonsoft.Json][10] when <xref:System.Text.Json> is available?
-Yes `System.Text.Json` is available to use but it still doesnt stand up to what we currently need which is why we still use Newtonsoft.Json.
-Maybe in time we can switch to your favorite Json Deserializer but for right now we will be using Newtonsoft.Json for the forseeable future.
+Yes <xref:System.Text.Json> is available to use but it still doesnt stand up to what we currently need which is why we still use [Newtonsoft.Json][10].
+Maybe in time we can switch to your favorite Json Deserializer but for right now we will be using [Newtonsoft.Json][10] for the forseeable future.

 ### Why the hell are my events not firing?
 This is because since version 8 of the Discord API, @DSharpPlus.DiscordIntents are required to be enabled on